Donald Trump

 Analysis

 Donald Trump didn't just dominate Davos 2026—he was Davos 2026.
 With 118,477 quotes, Trump generated more media coverage than the next six world leaders combined.
-His virtual address on January 21st triggered 44,701 quotes in a single day—the highest 24-hour spike in forum history.
+His in-person address on January 21st triggered 44,701 quotes in a single day—the highest 24-hour spike in forum history.
 But this wasn't a victory lap: 47.4% negative sentiment reflects a global elite deeply skeptical of his return to power.

 The coverage arc tells the story: from 508 quotes on January 17th to an explosive 44,701 on January 21st, then a rapid decline to 5,538 by the forum's end.
 This wasn't sustained engagement—it was a controlled detonation of news value followed by exhaustion.